Page last updated: March 2026

 Managing emotions

-Everyone responds differently to the treatment phase.
-Anger, crying and withdrawal are some of the possible reactions.
+Anger, crying and withdrawal are some of the possible reactions in children.
 These can be protective responses that allow a child or young person time to deal with the information.

-- Encourage, but don't push, kids to identify and name feelings.
-For younger children, you may need to recognise and identify the emotion for them (e.g. "you look angry" or "you seem really worried").
+- Encourage kids to identify and name feelings.
+For younger children, you may need to do this for them (e.g. “You seem like you might be angry” or “You seem really worried”).

-- Reassure them that there are no right or wrong feelings.
-Everyone reacts in their own way.
+- Reassure them that there are no "right" or "wrong" feelings.

 - Let them know that anger, guilt and sadness are normal feelings.
 You feel them too and it is okay to talk about them.